vkkhare/academic-kickstart/content/authors/varun/_index.md

 I have recently graduated from IIT Kanpur in CSE.
 I would be joining [MPI Brain Research Institute, Frankfurt](https://brain.mpg.de/institute/mission-vision.html) as a visiting research scholar under [Prof. Moritz Helmstaedter](http://brain.mpg.de/research/helmstaedter-department.html).
 Prior to this I was advised by [Prof. Piyush Rai](https://www.cse.iitk.ac.in/users/piyush/) in my undergraduate studies.

-My research interest lie in deep learning with a predilection for computer vision, Augmented Reality and Human Computer Interaction.
+My research interest lie in deep learning with a predilection for computer vision, Augmented Reality, NLP and Human Computer Interaction.

+[**Checkout my Resume**](files/cv.pdf).
+The details of the ongoing as well as past projects can also be found below.